jnewcs/hogar-nazaret/README.md

 ```

 # Development Notes
-1. To standardize file configuration (tabs vs. spaces, newlines at the end of files), we use [EditorConfig](https://editorconfig.org/).
-For a lot of text editors, you can install the EditorConfig extension and it will automatically configure any file you add or change, doing things like adding an empty line to the end of the file and trimming whitespace from the end of a line.
+1. To standardize file configuration (tabs vs. spaces, newlines at the end of files), we use [EditorConfig](https://editorconfig.org/)
+    - For a lot of text editors, you can install the EditorConfig extension and it will automatically configure any file you add or change
+    - It will do things like adding an empty line to the end of the file or trimming whitespace from the end of a line.